Losant/losant-docs/docs/edge-compute/edge-agent-usage.md

 ### Webserver: HTTP Request Trigger / HTTP Response Node

-If you wish to enable the [HTTP Request trigger](/workflows/triggers/request/) for your Edge Compute Device, you can do so by binding a host port at the time of container creation.
-Building on the configuration we have going, we only need to add the `-p` flag and then configure the Agent in our configuration file to enable the trigger.
+If you wish to enable the [HTTP Request Trigger](/workflows/triggers/request/) for your Edge Compute Device, you can do so by binding a host port at the time of container creation.
+In order to build on the configuration we have going, we only need to add the `-p` flag and then configure the Agent in our configuration file to enable the trigger.
 See [exposing ports](https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port--p-expose) with Docker for more information.
-For more advanced configuration of the [HTTP Request trigger](/workflows/triggers/request/) and [HTTP Response Node](/workflows/outputs/http-response/), see the [Docker Hub Repo](https://hub.docker.com/r/losant/edge-agent/).
+For more advanced configuration of the [HTTP Request Trigger](/workflows/triggers/request/) and [HTTP Response Node](/workflows/outputs/http-response/), see the [Docker Hub Repo](https://hub.docker.com/r/losant/edge-agent/).

 ```console
 docker run -d --name docs-agent \